GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

     - Memory: 100Mi
     - CPU: 100m

-At this point, you don’t have any game servers to connect to, so you still can’t play anything, but we will fix that in the next challenge.
+At this point, you don't have any game servers to connect to, so you still can't play anything, but we will fix that in the next challenge.

-> **Note** If you’re running an Autopilot cluster and see some errors, it might be because the cluster needs to scale before it can run your container.
+> **Note** If you're running an Autopilot cluster and see some errors, it might be because the cluster needs to scale before it can run your container.
 Be patient and give it some time.

 > **Note** Epilepsy warning for Mac users.
 Mac users with non-Intel chips using Chrome or Safari will see a lot of flashing large boxes on the screen.
 You will need to download and install Firefox and use it as your browser for this gHack.